Statistical Advantage of Softmax Attention: Insights from Single-Location Regression: Comparison of softmax with alternatives in population risk

 \section{Comparison of softmax with alternatives in population risk}

 In this section, we compare the \textit{expressivity} of the softmax attention with alternatives on our task, by theoretically assessing the Bayes risk and the minimal population risk for various activation functions.
-We show that the softmax reaches the Bayes performance.
+We show that the softmax reaches the Bayes risk.
 We combine analytical arguments with numerical evidence to support the claim that this approach also captures the performance that is efficiently achievable by running one-pass SGD, which directly minimizes the population risk from random initialization.
 All proofs of the results in this section are deferred to Appendix \ref{sec:proofs-sec4}.
+A summary of the terminology and the notations for the risks is given in Table \ref{tab:terminology} left.

 \begin{remark} We consider in this section the case $\Delta=0$ in the output channel \eqref{eq:def:data:y}.
 Because of independence of the output noise with the other random variables, results would be identical for a positive $\Delta$, up to increasing all errors by $\Delta^2$ corresponding to the irreducible noise. \end{remark}